 Sometimes I forget that not everyone has had the benefit of culinary adventures that include cross-cultural sausage tastings.
 So, let’s chat sausage!
 Chorizo is a Spanish style sausage, available in both mild and spicy varieties.
-It’s base is generally paprika, and it’s often found in dishes in Central and South America thanks to Spanish colonization.
+Its base is generally paprika, and it’s often found in dishes in Central and South America thanks to Spanish colonization.

-I usually find the best chorizo options at specially meat shops and delis but I’ve also found decent versions at local big-box grocery store.
+I usually find the best chorizo options at especially meat shops and delis but I’ve also found decent versions at local big-box grocery store.
 If you’re having difficulties tracking it down ask your deli department.

 Chorizo can be found in both a dry, cured version or in its fresh incarnation (which is also yummy delicious).
 If you can’t find dry chorizo, don’t fret, just adapt.
 Use fresh.
-You can either crumble and sauté (as directed below) or you can cook the sausages whole night before in the oven (about 25 minutes at 350⁰F, 165⁰C) then slice about ¼ inch thick and follow the the method in the recipe below.
+You can either crumble and sauté (as directed below) or you can cook the sausages, whole, the night before in the oven (about 25 minutes at 350⁰F, 165⁰C) then slice about ¼ inch thick and follow the method in the recipe below.

-The whole idea is to get that gorgeous orange red colour of the cured sausage – compliments of the paprika – along with it’s signature smokiness infused in your oil.
+The whole idea is to get that gorgeous orange-red colour of the cured sausage – compliments of the paprika – along with its signature smokiness infused in your oil.
 That’s the base of your Chicken & Chorizo flavour.

 Let’s Sear It Up Right

 Because it’s so simple, let’s focus on making this meal absolutely amazing with a really good sear on those chicken thighs, shall we?!
 The trick to a great sear is three-fold: